Byron1z/managing-ad-B1z/README.md

   Sign out of Client-1 VM and attempt to log in with a bad password **6** times.

-  After **5** times, the Client-1 VM should lock you out on the 6th attempt for that user's account ❌️.
+  After **5** times, the Client-1 VM should lock you out on the 6th login attempt for that user's account ❌️.
 </p>
 <p>
   <img src="https://i.imgur.com/s6jgOCa.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>